compulim/react-augmentation/README.md

 ## What is data-driven DOM hierarchy?

 Use JSX as how it is designed to use.
+Support rich, live, and eventful content.

 ### Passing array of items